THE NUTMEG WOODTURNERS LEAGUE:

 Top Arrowmont Totem Pole

 In 1990, the Nutmeg Woodturners League and the other AAW chapters at the time were invited to participate in a “Turning Unity Totem” project at the Arrowmont School of Arts and Crafts in Gatlinburg, Tennessee.
 Twenty-four of the 36 chapters turned portions of two totem poles erected on the school grounds in October 1990, to commemorate the fourth AAW Symposium, which was held at Arrowmont.
 The poles consist of 40 to 50 separate turnings.
 Nutmeg created the AAW logo for the top of one pole.

 Over time, many of the turnings deteriorated from exposure to the elements.
-In 2003, each section of the poles was restored or replaced.
-Nutmeg restored its original portion.
+In 2003, each section of the poles were restored or replaced.
+Nutmeg restored their original portion.

 Today, the totem poles remain a part of the Arrowmont grounds.